houndhunger/2048/README.md

 - **Tile Animation:** Smooth animations enhance the gaming experience by providing visual feedback when tiles merge.
 - **Sound Effects:** Optional sound effects add an immersive element to the gameplay experience.
 - **Advanced Strategies:** Integrate AI algorithms to provide hints or strategies for optimal gameplay.
+- **Vertical Fit:** Ensure the game adapts to prevent screen vertical height limits.
+For wide screens with small scaling, initiate vertical fit ensuring the game field remains fully visible on screens taller than 460px.

 ## Solved Bugs
 - In conditioms, like if(squares[ind].innerHTML === '0'), string is used, instead not mixing it with integer (squares[ind].innerHTML == 0).